The Complete Website Redesign Checklist

 What goes into a website redesign

-A good website redesign is about improving a website’s functionality, and not just its looks.
+Website redesign is a basic part of website maintenance.
+Effective redesign is about improving a website’s functionality, and not just its looks.
 A redesign should therefore address a site’s content, user experience, SEO practices, and mobile optimization, alongside its web design.

 This complete website redesign checklist will walk you through the steps for revamping your site, whether you’ll be working independently or with the help of a professional website designer: